laravel/jetstream-docs/2.x/installation.md

 ## Application Logo

 After installing Jetstream, you may have noticed that the Jetstream logo is utilized on Jetstream's authentication pages as well as your application's top navigation bar.
-You may easily customize the logo by modifying three Jetstream components.
+You may easily customize the logo by modifying a few Jetstream components.

 ### Livewire